hangulu/mggg_chicago/README.md

 - [rrps_results/](rrps_results/): store of the results of the Chicago RRPS models
 - [run_results/](run_results/): store of the chain run results (pickled files)
 - [shapefiles/](shapefiles/): Chicago shapefiles
+- [projection/](projection/): The sensitivity analysis of the projection numbers used in the final report's model

 **Notebooks**